Beam-and-Spyrosoft/rtest/rtest/doc/FeatureStatus.md

 # Feature Status

-The table below lists all features of RTEST, available in the current release, and planned for future
+The table below lists all features of Rtest, available in the current release, and planned for future

  ● - available
  ○ - planned